purzelrakete/bandit/README.md

 ### Integration in another language using the HTTP API

 Launch the HTTP API as above.
 When you get a request to your endpoint, make a backend request to the HTTP API.
-Use the returned variant to vary.
+Use the returned variation to vary.

 ### Integration with Go projects